Body Love Vol. 2

 Body Love Vol. 2 is the ninth album by Klaus Schulze.
 It was originally released in December 1977, and in 2007 was the twenty-eighth Schulze album reissued by Revisited Records.
-It consists of additions to the original soundtrack of February 1977 for the porn movie of the same name by Lasse Braun.
+It consists of additions to the original soundtrack from February 1977 for the porno film of the same name directed by Lasse Braun.
 Although generally described with the suffix Vol.2, the album's cover is printed Body Love only and its disk label states Body Love - Additions to the Original Soundtrack.
-The booklet for the 2007 reissue however maintains the correct title of this album is Body Love 2.
+The booklet for the 2007 reissue however maintains the correct title of this album is Body Love 2, as rather than being a second volume of songs from the film, the album consists almost entirely of new compositions in a similar style.
+The exception is "Stardancer II", which is a remixed version of "Stardancer" from the first Body Love album.

 Track listing

 All tracks composed by Klaus Schulze.